MetascienceLab/aiwriting/README.md

 1. **Analysis and figure reproduction from released processed data.** This is the practical route for reproducing the statistical tables and figures.
 The three analysis datasets are downloaded with Git LFS and are consumed directly by the notebooks in `code/data_analysis/`.
 2. **PMC text-processing and AI-usage estimation.** The scripts in `code/data_collection/` and `code/ai_usage_estimation/` reproduce these computational stages from appropriately licensed PMC XML.

-The source package used for this release did **not** include the study-specific code and source tables that join the AI-usage estimates to bibliographic, author, journal, institution, and country attributes.
-Consequently, the released `data/processed/*.csv` files are supplied analysis inputs rather than outputs that can currently be regenerated from the PMC scripts alone.
-This boundary is documented here rather than obscured by an unsupported end-to-end claim.

 ## Repository structure

 ```text